-With just 76 years unexpired we estimate the price of your lease extension to range between £8,600 and £9,800 as well as costs.
+With only 57 years unexpired we estimate the price of your lease extension to be between £28,500 and £33,000 as well as professional fees.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
-Do not use this information in tribunal or court proceedings.
-There are no doubt other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information without first seeking the advice of a professional.

 Is there a distinction between surveying and conveyancing in Carmarthen?